awalte11/WebDevProjectRunnable/README.md

 Local deployment: Pull the repo from github.
 Go to the client subdirectory.
 Run npm install.
 Run ng serve -o.
 If you desire a local *server* too, comment out line 17 of data.service, and decomment line 18.
 Then go the the repo root, run npm install, then npm start.

-Rudimentary Front end, and back end exists for the below
+The following have no support, but can be done the way you can do it with any right-clickable image or static URL.
 #10: Link To Images

-Back end support exists for:

 #11: Download Images

-The following are pure front end, and not even begun:

-The following are probably dropped
+The following are dropped

 #1: Invite
 #7: Merge Collections
 #12: UI: User